-\textbf{Belief elicitation from LLMs:} With the advent of large language models there has been renewed interest in characterizing LLM beliefs. \citet{herrmann2024standards} provide a philosophical account, and our work can been seen as operationalizing their ``use" criterion.
+\textbf{Belief elicitation from LLMs:} With the advent of large language models there has been renewed interest in characterizing LLM beliefs. \citet{herrmann2024standards} provide a philosophical account, and our work can be seen as operationalizing their ``use" criterion.
 Other work has studied how to elicit priors from LLMs \cite{zhu2024eliciting} and whether LLMs express beliefs that are consistent with probabilistic axioms \cite{zhu2025incoherentprobabilityjudgmentslarge,freedman2025exploring}.
 Our work introduces a new set of tools to test coherence of beliefs in comparison to decisions.
 Perhaps the most related is work by \citet{pal2025incoherentbeliefsinconsistent}, who test whether LLMs make bets on events which go in the same direction as their beliefs.
 However, they do not introduce a formal framework for testing when beliefs and actions should correspond in a specific way.
-Further afield, an emerging literature tests whether LLMs outputs are consistent with various cognitive biases seen in humans \cite{echterhoff2024cognitive,binz2023using,cheung2025large} but this work does not focus on validity of elicited beliefs.
+Further afield, an emerging literature tests whether LLMs' outputs are consistent with various cognitive biases seen in humans \cite{echterhoff2024cognitive,binz2023using,cheung2025large} but this work does not focus on validity of elicited beliefs.

-\textbf{Mechanistic interpretability: } A central motivation for our study is the concern that LLMs may know more than what they tell us in verbalized probabilities.
-Mechanistic interpretability uses access to the models' internal representations to test such questions \cite{sharkey2025open,bereska2404mechanistic}.
-For example, researchers train probes which predict distinctions like true vs false claims \cite{azaria2023internal,marks2023geometry} from activations.
-We view mechanistic interpretability as complementary to our work in two respects: (1) our tests are fully black-box and rely only on model outputs (useful for closed models), and (2) many mechanistic approaches (e.g., linear probes) require supervised labels, injecting external information and complicating a direct interpretation of their outputs as beliefs of the model.
-Our framework is unsupervised and output-only, and we view multiple toolkits as valuable given the difficulty of formally defining ``belief.''
+\textbf{Mechanistic interpretability:} A central motivation for our study is the concern that LLMs may know more than what they reveal in verbalized probabilities.
+Mechanistic interpretability uses access to models' internal representations to test such questions \cite{sharkey2025open,bereska2404mechanistic}; for example, probes can predict distinctions such as true vs.\ false claims from activations \cite{azaria2023internal,marks2023geometry}.
+We view this work as complementary: our tests are fully black-box and output-only, making them useful for closed models, while many mechanistic approaches (e.g., linear probes) require supervised labels, injecting external information and complicating a direct interpretation of their outputs as beliefs of the model.
+Given the difficulty of formally defining ``belief,'' both toolkits are valuable.